doudoulan/doudoulan.github.io/_pages/about.md

 Galaxy morphology
 ======
 Based on a wrok of comparing galaxy morphology in Illustris simulation and semi-analytic models, we further explore the formation of massive disc galaxies, and the formation of low-mass galaxies with different morphologies in TNG simulation.
-In addition, an observaional work is done which study the HI content of massive red spirals using the FAST radio telescope.
+In addition, an observaional work is done which studies the HI content of massive red spirals using the FAST radio telescope.

 - [Wang et al. 2019c](https://ui.adsabs.harvard.edu/abs/2019MNRAS.485.2083W/abstract): comparing galaxy morphology in hydrodynamical simulation Illustris and in semi-analytic model.